verdnatura/myt/README.md

 $ myvc [-w|--workspace] [-e|--env] [-h|--help] command
 ```

-The default working directory is the current one and unless otherwise indicated,
+The default workspace directory is the current working directory and unless
-the default environment is *production*.
+otherwise indicated, the default environment is *production*.

 Commands for database versioning: